Subject to Change (Switched album)

 Subject to Change is the debut album by the Ohio nu metal band Switched.
 It was released on February 26, 2002 via Immortal Records and went on to sell over 40,000 copies in US.

 On January 10, 2006 the album was re-released.
 This revised version, released on January 10, 2006 via Corporate Punishment Records contains four bonus tracks and two enhanced music videos for the single "Inside".

+The album was produced by Jason Bieler and the band, except for the song "Walk Away" which was produced by Howard Benson and recorded during a separate session from the rest of the album.